5 reasons why you Should Invite Children to your Wedding

 Life has a way of getting in the way of things doesn’t it?
 If your friends or family have kids, chances are life seems to be flying past at 100 miles an hour.
 By inviting children to your wedding, you’re providing parents with a great opportunity to spend some quality time with their own kids.

-There will be times throughout the day, in between the main events where the guests have a bit of ‘down time’, where people are gathered around having drinks, enjoying canapes and talking for example.
+There will be times throughout the day, in between the main events where the guests have a bit of ‘down time’, where people are gathered around having drinks, enjoying canapes and catching up.

-This can be a fun time to play with the kids, whether it’s messing around on the bouncy castle, or playing lawn games so long as there is something to do both parents and children can have a great time!
+This can be a fun time to play with the kids, whether it’s messing around on the bouncy castle, playing lawn games or just getting them to bump up and down on your leg, like in this photo, both parents and children can have a great time!

 They throw great shapes on the dance floor